wireapp/wire-account/README.md

 ### Translations

-To update & fetch translations a file 'keys/crowdin.yaml' containing the Crowdin API key is needed.
-For pulling and pushing translations use:
+A file 'keys/crowdin.yaml' containing the Crowdin API key is needed.
+To push & pull translations use:

 ```bash
 yarn translate